ajepst/XlsToEf/README.md

 }
 ```

-*Note:* If you supply an instance to FileStream, the !FilePath! value will be ignored.
+*Note:* If you supply an instance to FileStream, the FilePath value will be ignored.

 ### Advanced Usage ###